-10.5.
-ENVIRONMENT : WATER CONSERVATION
+9.6.
+ENVIRONMENT: WATER CONSERVATION

-(B) FOCUS ON CONSERVING WATER RESOURCES
+9.6.1.
+FOCUS ON CONSERVING WATER RESOURCES

 Frontken Group is endeavoring to conserve and save water and preserve water resources in cooperation with all its stakeholders with the aim of securing lasting water resources in every operational region by maintaining a sound water cycle from the water used and waste water in its water conservation activities.
-We focus our efforts around water conservation in:
+We focus our efforts on water conservation in:

-- (a) responsible water management; - (b) waste water recycling and reuse.
+- (a) responsible water management; - (b) wastewater recycling and reuse.

-10.5.1.
+9.6.2.
 RESPONSIBLE WATER MANAGEMENT